ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 ### vCenter Server cluster specification
 {: #design_infrastructuremgmt-vcenter-cluster}

 With this design, you can cluster the vSphere ESXi® hosts that are provisioned through the solution.
 However, before clusters can be created a data center object is created that signifies the location of the vSphere ESXi hosts and the pod within the data center.
 A cluster is created after the data center object is created.
-The cluster is deployed with VMware vSphere high availability (HA) and VMware vSphere Distributed Resource Scheduler (DRS) enabled.
+The cluster is deployed with vSphere high availability (HA) and vSphere Distributed Resource Scheduler (DRS) enabled.

 ### vSphere Distributed Resource Scheduler
 {: #design_infrastructuremgmt-vsphere-drs}